 The applied research project is the student’s major research project in the degree program.
 It must be directly related to his or her ministry and must make a significant contribution to the field of professional ministry as well as to the student’s personal life.
 The project normally should deal with some aspect of educational ministry related to communication, administration, nurture, or program leadership.
 The length is to be appropriate for the subject as judged by the student’s advisors.

-If the applied research project is not completed within the first year after enrolling in DM7103, then the student will be required to register for DM7105 Applied Research Continuation each summer and winter term until project completion.
+If the applied research project is not completed within the first year after enrolling in DE7103, then the student will be required to register for DE7105 Applied Research Continuation each summer and winter term until the project is completed.

-Details on the procedures and deadlines for the topic approval, proposal, and first and final drafts of the applied research project are available in the Doctor of Ministry office as well as in the DEdMin handbook.
+Details on the procedures and deadlines for topic approval and proposal and for first and final drafts of the applied research project are available in the Doctor of Educational Ministry office and in the DEdMin Handbook.

 Graduation Requirements